“That’s awesome! Whoever made that must be a real art fanatic…” GG

-Lately the Bug has struggled a bit in the sleep department, which is a bit of a change from the norm.
+Lately my little brother has also struggled a bit in the sleep department, which is a bit of a change from the norm.
 His class has been mixed up on his return to the new school year, and he has lost his 2 closest friends to another class.
 Whilst that may well see him knuckle down and improve his writing, it’s not easy on a 6 year old, and he has become somewhat anxious instead of that happy little guy he normally is.
 So we’ve been considering a set of worry dolls for him too.
 The problem is, worry dolls are usually tiny, and small children tend to put stuff in their mouths – you get my gist…

 Make your own giant Worry Dolls

 Armed with our £30 voucher for Hobbycraft that DHL had kindly sent us, we headed off shopping.
 We actually spent £90 and came back with lots of Decopatch items – that stuff is COOL!
 But that’s another story.
 Anyway, here’s what we needed for our worry dolls.